 Getting there: Metro Porte de Clingancourt (Line 4) or Garibaldi (Line 13)

 The Saint-Ouen flea market (or "puces"-- literally, "fleas") is the city's largest, and dates to the 19th century.
 Located at the very northern tip of Paris, les puces are an essential shopping stop.
 Come here for a few hours to browse the antique furniture, odd objects, or vintage clothes.
 You may not come away with a masterpiece painting (as once was the case), but a find you are likely to make.
 Weekdays are preferable to avoid the inevitable crowds, though.
 There are also several other flea markets around Paris worth browsing.

 Getting there: Metro Saint-Germain-des-Prés (Line 4), Sèvres-Babylone (Line 10)

 Main streets: Blvd.
 St.-Germain, Rue St. André-des-Arts, Rue de Sèvres

 Once synonymous with the famous intellectuals who haunted local cafés, St.-Germain-des-Prés has acquired several shades of chic and is now a preferred spot of BCBG's (yuppies).
 Sonia Rykiel and Paco Rabanne have boutiques here, and the famous department store Le Bon Marché includes a gourmet market that all foodies should pay a visit to.

-Try Rue Saint-Andre des Arts for rare books and vintage threads.
+Try Rue Saint-Andre des Arts for rare books, gifts, and vintage threads.

 Getting there: Metro Chatelet-Les Halles (Line 4, RER A,B)